A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 You’ll visit Bukit Bintang Kuala Lumpur on more than one occasion.
 The popular entertainment hub and nightspot offer a rich food experience at the Jalan Alor Night Food Court, a street food delight of many Asian cuisines that foreigners rush to when staying in KL.

-Other major franchise chains such as McDonald’s, KFC and Starbucks are in the vibrant area with significant shopping outlets such as The Pavilion nearby.
-You’ll also find some of the best cafes in Kuala Lumpur in this famous tourist area.
+Other major franchise chains, such as McDonald’s, KFC, and Starbucks, are in the vibrant area, with significant shopping outlets like The Pavilion.
+In this famous tourist area, you’ll also find some of the best cafes in Kuala Lumpur.

 For those wishing to dent their credit card a little more with other shopping, you can check out a variety of retail outlets along the streets with popular chains from all over the world in the range of American, Korean and Japanese Brands of clothing and fashion accessories such as jewellery, art and stationery.